pacifics/PassDao/README.md

 =

-The source includes the next smart contracts.
+The source includes the next smart contracts :

 #### PASS DAO Smart Contract.
 Used for the management and display of the upgrades from the beginning of the application.
 No public function.